Get

 4. Let Them Physically Meet, But With Caution

 At this stage, you’ll want to have your dog on a leash for safety.
-Monitor the kitten’s reaction toward your dog to determine its reaction.
+Monitor the kitten’s reaction toward your dog to determine their reaction.
 If your kitten is too scared, back off and try again later.
 The same goes for your dog if there are any signs of aggression.
 Remember not to rush anything and reward acceptable behavior.
 It can take time for the two to acclimate to one another, and that’s completely normal—consistency and patience are key.

 5. Have Supervised Meetings With Your Dog